2020 Rocky Mountain Instinct BC Edition

 Initial Thoughts on The Build

-When putting together our Rocky Mountain Bike Brand Guide back in April, I deemed the Carbon 70 kit the “Most Performance for the Price.”
-After riding it, I stand by that designation.
-This build kit provides a high-performance ride at an admirable weight (30 lbs on the dot for a size Large without pedals) and a fair price for what you get.
+Dylan Wood: The Carbon 70 build kit provides a high-performance ride at an admirable weight (30 lbs on the dot for a size Large without pedals) and a fair price for what you get.

 I’m a big fan of Shimano XT brakes and drivetrains, and the ones kitted on the Instinct BC Edition Carbon 70 have not disappointed.
 Particularly, I really like how well the XT drivetrain shifts under load, compared to most of SRAM’s offerings.
 The Raceface AR offset 30 rims laced to Rocky Mountain and DT Swiss hubs have a stiff, yet compliant feeling to them, and have stayed taught and true (as I’d expect, given the short ride time so far).